 The Minister may, on the advice of the Employment Conditions Commission and by publishing a notice, deem any category of persons to be employees for the purposes of the whole or any part of the BCEA, any other employment law (excluding the Unemployment Insurance Act) or any sectoral determination (section 83(1)).

-- Persons employed on vessels at sea in respect of which the Merchant Shipping Act 57 of 1951 applies are excluded from the application of the BCEA except for section 41, which provides for the entitlement to severance pay, and chapters 3, 4, 5 and 6 to the extent provided for in a sectoral determination and the National Minimum Wage Act 9 of 2018 (NMWA).
-Given that persons employed on vessels at sea are entitled to be paid the national minimum wage, they are protected by the monitoring and enforcement provisions of the BCEA in so far as these concern payment of the national minimum wage.
+- Persons employed on vessels at sea in respect of which the Merchant Shipping Act applies are excluded from the application of the BCEA except for section 41, section 62A and chapters 3, 4, 5 and 6 of the BCEA.

 Exclusion from Chapter Two – Regulation of Working Time

-Chapter Two (sections 6, 9, 9A, 10, 11, 12, 14, 15, 16 17(2) and 18(3)) regulates all aspects of working hours, including ordinary hours of work, overtime, averaging hours of work, meal intervals, rest periods, pay for work on Sundays and night work.
-With the exception of section 7 (regulation of working time) and section 9A (daily wage payment – applies to employees and workers earning below the BCEA threshold) Chapter Two does not apply to:
+Chapter Two (sections 6, 9, 10, 11, 12, 14, 15, 17(2) and 18(3)) regulates all aspects of working hours, including ordinary hours of work, overtime, averaging hours of work, meal intervals, rest periods, pay for work on Sundays and night work.
+With the exception of section 7 (regulation of working time), Chapter Two does not apply to: